IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Kevara-Arda/Kevara-Arda.md

 # Conflicts/Threats
 - The Fray: incursions seem to be growing more frequent, more aggressive
 - Upcoming election
-    - Current Patrician Nutterwoll is old, somewhat incompetent.
+    - Current Patrician Natterwoll is old, somewhat incompetent.
 Probably die/assassinated soon
     - Next election is in 2 years, scheming has begun
     - Only those with a valid citizenship card can vote
     - Invalidating of ballots, voting multiple times, bribery + coercion